Novaes/Bplus-tree/README.md

 # Bplus-tree
 Project from Data Structure and Algorithms II (2013.1)

-The full specification in Portuguese can be found on the pdf.
+The full specification in Portuguese can be found on the specification_project.pdf

 Basic inputs:<br />